prevismatias/DJprev/README.md

 Simple music bot made in python that utilizes yt_dlp and FFMPEG.
 Uses soundcloud's api to search and get song files.
 In the case of songs being DRM protected, the bot will stream the song from youtube.

 ## Installation
-If you don't want to manually install packages please use the powershell/batch provided in the release :D
+If you don't want to manually install packages please use the batch/shell script provided in the release :D
 ### Prerequisites

 You will need the following: